MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

 For information about which Office editions support the protection service, see [Applications that support Azure Rights Management data protection](../requirements-applications.md).

+> [!IMPORTANT]
-For more information, see [AIP known issues in Office applications](../known-issues.md#aip-known-issues-in-office-applications).
+> Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).

 ## Unified labeling client installation options